USS San Jacinto (CG-56): Service history

 She fired the opening shots of Operation Desert Storm with the launch of two BGM-109 Tomahawk cruise missiles, firing a total of 16 missiles during the 43-day war.
 She was also the first ship of her class to be deployed with a full load of 122 missiles.
 While stationed in a search area at the southern tip of the Sinai Peninsula in the Red Sea, her Visit, Boarding, Search & Seizure (VBSS) teams inspected several dozen ships for contraband being smuggled for the Iraqi government.

 During her 2000-2001 deployment with Carrier Group Two, she deployed with Helicopter Antisubmarine Squadron Light 42 (HSL-42) Det 8 with two SH-60B Seahawks.

 On 26 May 2010, San Jacintos VBSS team rescued five Yemenis hostages from 13 suspected pirates.
 The master stated his dhow had been under pirate control for one day only.
 The VBSS team detained the pirates on the dhow without conflict.

 On 13 October 2012, San Jacinto was involved in a collision with U.S. nuclear submarine off the coast of northeastern Florida.
 The cruiser suffered damage to her sonar dome.
 Due to the emergency dry docking, San Jacinto was unable to join Carrier Strike Group Ten and aircraft carrier deployment to the Persian Gulf.
-The cruiser has undergone approximately $11 million in repairs since the accident.
+By June 2014, the cruiser had undergone approximately $11 million in repairs for the accident.